Insights into the structure and kinematics of a Milky Way-like galaxy: Introduction

 The remainder of this paper is organised as follows: In Section~\ref{Section: Model Overview}, we summarise the hydrodynamical simulation used in this work.
-In Section~\ref{section: inner Galaxy} we investigate our model's stellar structure and kinematics in the inner galaxy and benchmark our results against observed analytical models.
-In Section \ref{sec:Galactic_disk}, we investigate the properties of the galactic disc in our model, in particular the galactic spiral structure (Section~\ref{sec: spiral pattern}) and the distribution around the solar neighbourhood (Section~\ref{Subsec: stellar disc kinematics}), both for stellar and gaseous components.
+In Section~\ref{section: inner Galaxy} we investigate our model's stellar structure and kinematics in the inner galaxy and benchmark our results against observationally motivated analytical models.
+In Section \ref{sec:Galactic_disk}, we investigate the properties of the galactic disc in our model, in particular the spiral structure (Section~\ref{sec: spiral pattern}) and the distribution of gas and stars around the solar neighbourhood (Section~\ref{Subsec: stellar disc kinematics}).
 In Section~\ref{Sec:kinematics_large_structures} we investigate the link between the large-scale kinematic patterns and the formation of high-density structures, in particular by analysing the gas kinematics along different cross-sections of the disc (Section~\ref{Subsec: gas disc kinematics}), and by following the creation and destruction of spiral arm segments over time (Section~\ref{Subsec:time_evolution_spiral_arm}).
 Finally, we discuss and summarise our findings in Section~\ref{Sec: Conclusions}.

-\section{Model Overview}
+\section{Model overview}